superduper-io/superduper/docs/content/ai_integrations/pytorch.md

 # PyTorch

-`superduper` allows users to work with arbitrary `torch` models, with custom pre-, post-processing and input/ output data-types, as well as offering training with `superduper`
+`Superduper` allows users to work with arbitrary `torch` models, with custom pre-, post-processing and input/ output data-types, as well as offering training with `Superduper`

 | Class | Description | GitHub | API-docs |